line/vue-pivot-table-plus/README.md

 ```

 ## Future features
-- Change the sort order of row / column items
 - Select enable / disable of each features (reset buttons, download button, and etc.)
-- Demo application
 - More sophiscated design updates

 ## Framework/Plugin